ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | Unk4 | 0 |
 | Unk5 | 0 |

-## Blending State
+## Blend State
 Alpha blending related parameters.
-Shaders use premultiplied alpha.
+Shaders for materials that use alpha blending typically use premultiplied alpha.
 The blending operation is always addition for both color and alpha.

 Alpha to coverage is an order-independent transparency effect similar to alpha testing.
 A certain pattern of pixels are drawn at full opacity or discarded based on the alpha.
 The model will look grainy but not have any of the sorting issues associated with alpha blending.